 If your kale is unwashed then start by rinsing it under a tap and draining in a colander.

-Pack the kale into a large pan over a medium heat and stir for about 5 minutes until the kale is soft and wilted then tip back into the colander to drain.
+Pack the kale into a large pan over a medium heat and stir until the kale is soft and wilted, about 5 minutes then tip back into the colander to drain.
 When it’s cool enough to handle, squeeze it well to remove as much of the water as possible.

 Roughly chop the wilted kale and tip into a mixing bowl.

-Switch your oven on to 160°C. Unwrap the filo pastry and lay one sheet on your work surface and brush with the melted butter.
+Switch your oven on to 160 C / Gas 3.
+Unwrap the filo pastry and lay one sheet on your work surface.
+Brush with the melted butter.
 Lay another sheet of filo pastry on top and repeat until you have a stack of six filo pastry sheets.

 Using a large round cutter, cut out 10 discs of filo pastry.